Celestialme/SimpleCMS/README.md

 	// for Mapbox API - Only use one map Api
 	MAPBOX_API_TOKEN: "your api key here",

-	// for Goolge Map API - Only use one map Api
+	// for Goolge Cloud API
+	// Required for Google Maps & for Youtube
 	// GOOGLE_API_TOKEN: 'your api key here',

 	// for mongodb......for Atlas use DB_HOST:"mongodb+srv://XXXX",